CX-Box/cxbox-doc/docs/features/element/microservices/microservices.md

 Within our system, five main types of operations occur:

 * Getting data by ID: This operation involves retrieving specific data entries from the microservice based on their unique identifier (ID).
 This allows for the retrieval of individual records as needed.
+When creating a record, a temporary ID is assigned, which is replaced by an ID obtained from the microservice after the record is saved.

 * Getting all data: This operation involves retrieving all available data from the microservice.